melissamcewen/CurlsBotSite/src/content/groups/oils.md

 But for some, coconut oil can be extremely useful.
 If you have damaged, high porosity hair, coconut oil can help protect your hair.

-If you have low porosity hair that’s prone to getting oily, you probably want to avoid oils like coconut oil.
+If you have [low-porosity](/porosity/low-porosity) hair that’s prone to getting oily, you probably want to avoid oils like coconut oil.

+## The benefits of oils for curly/wavy hair

+While there are some downsides to oils, science has shown that oils can be very beneficial for curly/wavy hair, especially damaged [high-porosity](/porosity/high-porosity) hair.

+The way oils can help high-porosity damaged hair is by protecting it from water damage and filling in the damaged cuticle.
+This lowers the hair’s porosity and makes it much less brittle, preventing further damage.